Esri/pyprt-examples/README.md

 * If the map widgets in e.g. example 8 do not show up, try to [manually enable](https://developers.arcgis.com/python/guide/install-and-set-up/#install-offline) the corresponding notebook extensions:
    * `jupyter nbextension enable --py --sys-prefix widgetsnbextension`
    * `jupyter nbextension enable --py --sys-prefix arcgis`
+* If the notebook examples do not open correctly in a Conda environment, try to run `conda update --all` before running `jupyter notebook`.
+This will make sure the packages are up-to-date.

 ## Available Examples